openvm-org/openvm/docs/specs/vm/stark.md

 The chip must constrain that `opcode` is one of the opcodes the chip itself owns.
 The chip then constrains the rest of the validity of the opcode execution, according to the opcode spec.

-There is also another very simple "connector" chip with a 2 row trace that sends out (1, 0) on EXECUTION_BUS and receives `(final_timestamp, final_pc)` on EXECUTION_BUS.
+There is also another very simple "connector" chip with a 2 row trace that sends out `(1, 0)` on EXECUTION_BUS and receives `(final_timestamp, final_pc)` on EXECUTION_BUS.
+These four values are public values of the program.
 With continuations, the start and end timestamp/pc will need to be constrained with respect to the pre/post-states.

 The vm design is so that the core chip is just one of such chips.
-Unlike others, it can set `new_pc` to something except `pc + 1`.
 The instructions directed at managing the execution flow are passed to the core chip.
 Such design is modular enough in the sense that it allows us to treat the control flow instructions similarly to most of the other opcodes.
 Also, instead of having the execution protocol in a single matrix and duplicate the instructions with the chips that actually execute them, we have each step of execution only generating one new line in the machine chip (and maybe more lines in other primitive chips that it uses for execution).

 See [internal doc](https://docs.google.com/document/d/1-UkvxiW5tvYH5qw7O4t2WjMIY8v2Gso9kt_MrWW5hPg/edit?usp=sharing) for discussion of alternatives and the trace cell cost analysis.